20+ beautiful color gradient examples to elevate your visuals

 Why should you use color gradients?

-Gradients can be a great addition to your illustrations as they can help you create visually appealing designs.
+Color gradients can be a great addition to your illustrations as they can help you create visually appealing designs.
 Here are some reasons why you should consider using them:

 1. Visual interest: Color gradients can add visual interest to your designs, making them more appealing and engaging to users.